Concordium/concordium.github.io/source/mainnet/net/browser-wallet/use-browser-wallet.rst

 .. _use-browser-wallet:

 =============================
-How to use the Browser Wallet
+How to use the |bw|
 =============================

-This guide covers navigation and basic usage of the Concordium Browser Wallet.
+This guide covers navigation and basic usage of the |bw|.

 Basic navigation
 ================